You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 One key advantage is that the business gains access to investment from the investing public to raise funds.
 This helps provide easy acquisition and increases the company's exposure, prestige, and public image.
 This, in turn, helps improve profits and sales.

-There is also an increase in transparency that comes with the quarterly report that helps provide a company with better credit borrowing terms than a private corporation.
+The quarterly report also increases transparency, helping to provide a company with better credit borrowing terms than a private corporation.

 Disadvantages